-The specimens shall be tested using testing machine with the crosshead-movement rate under quasistatic load providing the stress intensity factor K_f growth within 0.5 - 3.0 MPa·m^{0.5}/s.
+The specimens shall be tested using testing machine with the crosshead-movement rate under quasistatic load providing the stress intensity factor K_f growth within 0,5 - 3,0 MPa·m^{0,5}/s.
 In the course of the tests, a deformation curve shall be plotted as "load - crack edge opening" coordinate system.
 The specimen shall be loaded up to total or partial destruction or until the load reaches its maximum value.
 Verification of compliance with the correctness conditions shall be carried out after test completion.

-The angle between the notch line and lateral surfaces of the specimen shall be within the range $90 \pm 5^{\circ}$.
-When testing the pipe base metal, the preparatory edge milling procedure is recommended to be carried out, as it is described in the welded specimen testing procedure (refer to Section 5, Part I "Subsea Pipelines").
+The angle between the notch line and lateral surfaces of the specimen shall be within the range 90±5°.

+When testing the pipe base metal, the preparatory edge milling procedure is recommended to be carried out, as it is described in the welded specimen testing procedure (refer to 5.3.4.4, Part I "Subsea Pipelines").
 The necessity of stress relieving using such method may be determined experimentally on the test specimen.

 After completion of specimens manufacture the fatigue crack growth at room temperature shall be conducted.
-The cyclic loading regime shall be chosen in compliance with the three following conditions: maximum value of F_f - cycle load at the final stage of crack propagation shall not exceed
+The cyclic loading regime shall be chosen in compliance with the three following conditions:

+maximum value of F_f - cycle load at the final stage of crack propagation shall not exceed where R = specimen thickness;
-$$F_f = \frac{B(W-a)^2(\sigma{yts} + \sigma{ytp})}{4S},$$ (2-1)

-B = specimen thickness;
+$$F_f = \frac{B(W-a)^2(\sigma{yts} + \sigma{ytp})}{4S},\tag{2-1}$$ σ{vts} , σ{vtp} = yield stress and tensile strength of the material at the crack growth temperature;

-W = specimen height;
+W = specimen height; а

-a =current length of a crack;

-S = span;
+= current length of a crack; S = span;